dperry-sparq/OpenWebUI-Assistant-OpenAI/README.md

 # Open-WebUI-Assistant-OpenAI
 Create your assistant in the OpenAI dashboard, generate an API key, and use this code to integrate it into Open WebUI.
-Remember that it is a function, not a pipeline.
+Remember that it is a FUNCTION, not a pipeline.

+Ensure that these dependencies are installed in your Python environment before executing the script.

+pip install openai
+pip install pydantic
+pip install typing-extensions